harishv06/CareFlowv2/CONTRIBUTING.md

 # Contributing to CareFlow v2

-Thank you for your interest in contributing to CareFlow v2, the Hospital Staff Dashboard for Tamil Nadu Government Health Department.
+Thank you for your interest in contributing to CareFlow v2, a Hospital Staff Dashboard developed for Tamil Nadu Government Health Department.

+**Note:** This is an independent open-source project created for government health services, not an official government application.

 ## Development Guidelines